egeulgen/pathfindR.data/cran-comments.md

 unable to verify current time

   This NOTE occurs because the resource R CMD check uses (http://worldclockapi.com/) is currently not available.
+I fixed an issue that prevented "intro_vignette.Rmd" in pathfindR to be built.

 ## Downstream dependencies
-I have also run R CMD check on pathfindR, the only downstream dependency of pathfindR.data.
+I have also run R CMD check on pathfindR (which I maintain as well), the only downstream dependency of pathfindR.data.
 It passed the check.